A Spokane man will spend 15 years in prison for a shooting that didn’t injure anyone but brought his gang affiliation to the center of a jury trial.

 A jury convicted Singh of several felonies after a trial in December that included unusual testimony about Singh’s ties to the Rollin’ 60 Crips street gang.

-Gang affiliations generally are considered inadmissible in trials, but prosecutors argued that Singh’s membership in the violent gang provided motive for the seemingly random shooting, which occurred near a downtown nightclub in July 2008.
+Gang affiliations generally are considered inadmissible in trials, but prosecutors argued that Singh’s membership in the violent gang provided motive for the seemingly random shooting, which occurred near a downtown night club in July 2008.

-“He has chosen this way of life, and it finally caught up with him,” Superior Court Judge Kathleen O’Connor said on Wednesday.
+“He has chosen this way of life, and it finally caught up with him,” said Superior Court Judge Kathleen O’Connor on Wednesday.

 Singh’s father, Elvis Anthony Singh, urged O’Connor to show his son leniency in a letter mailed from a federal prison, where he’s been since 2002.
 He was sentenced to 10 years after federal drug agents busted a crack cocaine ring the quadriplegic was operating out of his Spokane home with his caregiver.

 “We missed those important teenage years,” Elvis Singh’s letter reads.
 “I regret that I was not there to be a positive influence on him.”